imahdio/HTML-Essential-Training/README.md

 <h1>Html essential training course</h1>
 from linkedin learning website

+for ease access of study friends
-full offline archive of this course has been gathered in here for ease access of study friends http://168.119.85.43
+I have gathered full offline archive of this course in here http://168.119.85.43
 </pre>